 We have developed a robust clinical and preclinical pipeline through a combination of internal discovery efforts and focused asset acquisition.
-The following chart summarizes our product pipeline, including our lead product candidate, ENTO, as well as our discovery programs and our next anticipated milestones.
+The following chart summarizes our product pipeline, including our clinical-stage candidates entospletinib, lanraplenib, and KB-0742, as well as our discovery programs and our next anticipated milestones.

 Selective SYK Inhibitors